kolodny/redux-await/README.md

 import React, { Component } from 'react';
 import ReactDOM from 'react-dom';
 import { Provider, connect } from 'react-redux';
-import { applyMiddleware, createStore } from 'redux';
+import { applyMiddleware, createStore, combineReducers } from 'redux';
 import thunk from 'redux-thunk';
+import createLogger from 'redux-logger';

 // this not an API, this is a tribute const api = {